 In partnership with various organizations, the CURA helped to provide sophisticated print and electronic materials for modern communication in Innu-aimun, and collaborated with and trained Innu community members for on-going development in local linguistic research, literacy teaching and development, pedagogy, interpreting and translating, media (radio, print), and community leadership in research.

-This website, to serve as an archive of Innu language resources
+- the original Innu-aimun.ca website, which served as a project website, as well as an archive of Innu language resources

-An integrated Innu-French-English dictionary for Labrador and Quebec (online and print)
+- the integrated Innu-English-French dictionary for Labrador and Quebec

-Workshops in Innu-aimun literacy for teachers, Innu staff, and teacher aides in Sheshatshiu and Natuashish
+- Innu literacy training: regular workshops for teachers, Innu staff, and classroom assistants in Sheshatshiu and Natuashish